rust-lang/rfcs/text/0000-linear-type.md

-apologize if there is another design document describing these pointers, I could not easily find it.) `&move` pointers act like `&mut` pointers, with the additional behavior that partial moves are allowed from the `&move` pointer referent.
+apologize if there is another design document describing these pointers, I could not easily find it.) `&move` pointers act like `&mut` pointers, with the additional behavior that partial moves are allowed from the `&move` pointer referent, and that the referent's memory will be reclaimed some time after the `&move` pointer goes out of scope.
 In this design, we also add the constraint that the referent be made non-linear by the time the `&move` pointer goes out of scope.
 For example:

 ```rust
 struct Foo(MakeLinear);